 In addition to the retirement benefits described previously, MPERS provides a portion of health care insurance through the MoDOT and MSHP Medical and Life Insurance Plan (Insurance Plan) in accordance with Missouri State statutes.
-The Insurance Plan is considered an agent multipleemployer defined benefit plan administered by MoDOT.
+The Insurance Plan is considered an agent multiple-employer defined benefit plan and is administered by MoDOT.
+The Insurance Plan is financed on a pay-as-you-go basis and is an internal service fund of MoDOT.
+At June 30, 2018, there were 8 inactive (retired) members and 16 active employees participating in the Insurance Plan.

 Medical insurance benefits are established by the Insurance Plan's Board of Trustees and are approved by the Missouri Highways and Transportation Commission.
 Benefits include general inpatient and outpatient medical services; mental, nervous and substance abuse care; and prescriptions.
 Eligible members are employees who retired from the System with a minimum of 5 years of service and who participate in the Insurance Plan.
 MoDOT issues a publicly available financial report that includes financial statements and required supplementary information for the Insurance Plan.
-Requests for this report should be addressed to MoDOT,
+Requests for this report should be addressed to MoDOT, Financial Services Division, P.O.

-Controller's Division, P.O.
 Box 270, Jefferson City, MO 65102.

 Employer and member contributions are established by the Insurance Plan's Board of Trustees and are approved by the Missouri Highways and Transportation Commission.
 Premiums vary by coverage categories, which include retirees, certain disabled employees, spouses, certain dependents, and survivors of deceased employees and retirees.
-Member and employer required contribution rates average approximately 31.4% and 68.6%, respectively.
-The Insurance Plan is financed on a pay-as-you-go basis and is an internal service fund of MoDOT.